New and improved ball joint design for classic systems

 Flexibility in the tailpipe ball joint is advantageous because it buffers the tailpipe assembly from the shock and vibration associated with engine startup and normal operations.
 A drawback of the original design is that if the ball joint is not kept lubricated and free to move, it can seize-up and thereby subject the tailpipe and/or the collector assembly to excessive stress.

 With our new revision, that critical item is reconfigured as a discrete component to improve maintainability and improve long term reliability.
 For a complete description of this revision, please see the YouTube video at the bottom of this page or click here.

-All C-172, C-177, and PA28 exhaust systems with classic configurations (external tailpipe) will ship with this new and improved intermediate tube starting in February 2020.
+All C-172 and C-177, (with PA-28 coming soon) exhaust systems with classic configurations (external tailpipe) will ship with this new and improved intermediate tube starting in February 2020.
 Existing operators can purchase a complete retrofit kit from us - it is our part number PFS-78102 and it is available now.